uihilab/bmi-example-js/test/test-cases/README.md

-# JEST Test-cases
+# Test-cases
-The following files are the test cases for bmiheat.js and heat.js:
+The following files are the test cases for bmiheat.js and heat.js written using JEST:
   - bmiheat.test.js
   - heat.test.js